mothur/mothur.github.io/_wiki/filter.shared.md

     0.16   B   4   6   14  28  36
     0.16   C   4   4   4   11  55

-where OTU242 is the \"rare\" OTU created by mothur to preserve the abundance of each group.
+where OTU242 is the "rare" OTU created by mothur to preserve the abundance of each group.

 ### minpercent